 - These sandwiches are best served right away or within 2-3 hours (note that this time can vary, depending on various factors) as the longer they sit the soggier they get.

 - Use a Chef’s knife to cut them.
-Bread knife (or any knife with serrated blade) does not work well here.
+A bread knife (or any knife with a serrated blade) does not work well here.
 The easiest way to cut is to make a quick cut right through, almost like a push through the bread down to the bottom.

 - For more information and tips, please have a look at the whole post.